 With everything that’s been going on lately, what’s a person to do when the country around them is exploding in hate and divisiveness?
 Will it help if I feel badly for everyone who is suffering?
 Will it help if I get down into the muck and mire, or climb up on a cross?
 Will it help to focus on the hurt, pain, and death?

-One thing I know for sure is that rising up in protest is NOT the answer.
-Rising up against anything is NOT the answer.
+One thing I know for sure is that rising up in protest is not the answer.
+Rising up AGAINST anything is not the answer.
+Rising up IN SUPPORT OF something is where the power lies.

 What will make a difference is to remember our common unity (community): our shared humanity.
 We all hurt and we all bleed red.
 But more than anything, we each want to be seen and heard for who we are.
 We all want to matter.
 We need heart-felt connection.
 We need to rise up, arm in arm in solidarity and remember our humanity.